ChicoState/UX-VidDiffusion/phaseIII/README.md

 ## Findings
 <!--- !!!
 Detail each of the findings point-by-point to clarify new
 discoveries of users' needs !!!  --->
+Has used video editing software:
+    - vegas pro: 1
+    - adobe premiere: 4
+    - imovie: 1
+    - kinemaster: 1
+    - davinci resolve: 2

+    4 months * 1
+    6 months * 1
+    1 month * 3

+Has used ai video editing features:
+    0

+Task1:
+    - Dependency installation
+    - Used prompt
+    - Other method
+    - Task completion
+    - easy rating

+Task2:
+    - Navigated back to home
+    - Used 'previous videos'
+    - Other method
+    - Task completion
+    - easy rating

+Task3:
+    - Uploaded new video and used presets feature
+    - Used other method
+    - Task completion
+    - easy rating

+D1: 5/5 Said the design was simple or easy to understand.
+D2: 1 Said it was too unresponsive (due to prototype) Liked the design: 4/5

+Dependencies were difficult to install for 2 out of 5 (mean = 0.400, sd = 0.490)
+Save button confusion for 3 out of 5 of the participants (mean = 0.600, sd = 0.490)

 ## Conclusions
 <!--- !!!
 Discoveries derived from the methods and their findings.
 Interpret